 You can choose to wait for the training run to finish, or continue to create a new training run in the following section.

-On the Model Overview page, click Train near the top right to create a new training run.
-Select the same input dataset you used when creating the Model and click Next.
+On the Model Overview page, select Train near the top right to create a new training run.
+Select the same input dataset you used when creating the model and select Next.

 Each time a training run completes, you can view the resulting evaluation metrics to determine how well the Model performed.

 To review the evaluation metrics (Precision and Recall) for each completed training run, select the training run.

 You can explore the information provided for each evaluation metric.
 The higher these metrics, the better the model performed.

 You can see the dataset, schema, and configuration parameters used for each training run on the right rail.
 Navigate back to the Model page and identify the top performing training run by observing their evaluation metrics.

 The final step in the Data Science workflow is to operationalize your model in order to score and consume insights from your data store.

 On the product recommendations model overview page, select the name of the best-performing training run, with the highest recall and precision values.